Ongoing Translational Studies:

 Targeting Immune Dysregulated Endotypes in Sepsis (TIDES)

 The goals of the TIDES study are to define additional prognostic molecular sepsis subphenotypes (Aim 1) using multi-omics and to identify candidate targetable pathways of immune dysregulation in pediatric patients with sepsis (Aim 2).
 Dr. Lindell is the principal investigator of this study.
-The TIDES study is currently under review by the NIH.
+The TIDES study is funded by NIH K23GM159013 (2025-2028).

 Linking Immunotypes and Outcomes in Pediatric Sepsis (LIONS)

-This project employs a suite of translational immunology lab assays to identify latent subclasses of disease in pediatric sepsis patients based on cellular immune responses and inflammatory proteomics, associate these candidate immunotypes with clinical outcomes, and then investigate the molecular mechanisms of one candidate immunotype identified through our preliminary data.
-Dr. Lindell serves as principal investigator for LIONS.
-The LIONS study is funded by NIH K12HD047349.
+The LIONS study employed a suite of translational immunology lab assays to identify latent subclasses of disease in pediatric sepsis patients based on cellular immune responses and inflammatory proteomics, associated these candidate immunotypes with clinical outcomes, and then studied the molecular mechanisms of one candidate immunotype identified through our preliminary data.
+The LIONS study was funded by NIH K12HD047349 (2022-2024).

 Serial High-Dimensional Immunophenotyping and Functional Testing in Pediatric MODS (PARADIGM-SHIFT)